khushi0526/fsm-based-iot-embedded-system/code/Day24/README.md

-# Day 24 – Smart Glass Alert System (ESP32 + Buzzer/Vibration)
+# Alert System (ESP32 + Buzzer/Vibration)

 ## 📌 Objective

-To enhance the smart glass system by adding an alert mechanism (buzzer or vibration motor) based on obstacle distance.
+To enhance the system by adding an alert mechanism (buzzer or vibration motor) based on obstacle distance.

 ---